-It is far harder to maintain your sense of independence in hospital or a care home as there will be set times for almost everything, from meals to activities.
+It is far harder to maintain your sense of independence in a hospital or a care home as there will be set times for daily activities such as from meals and hobbies.
 You also may not be able to leave as often as you like.
 When they receive care at home, activities and aspects of their normal life can continue or be adapted to help them feel in control of their life.
 Plus, their home will help them to still feel a part of their life before they required care.

 Home care is tailored to an individual.
-A hospital will have numerous people to care for and cannot always provide specific requirements or add the personal touches that can help boost happiness and a sense of independence.
+A hospital will have numerous patients to care for and cannot always provide personalisation that can help boost happiness and a sense of independence.
 Wards can be busy and impersonal.

 At Cavendish Homecare, your loved one’s private live-in care is tailored to their bespoke needs.

 If you need help or guidance on caring for a loved one, Cavendish Homecare can provide care for a wide range of services including Respite, Dementia, Alzheimer’s and Paediatric Care.
 With over 30 years of experience in the NHS and private healthcare sectors, our family-owned agency has the compassion, the knowledge and the staff to provide superior quality care.

 Cavendish Homecare’s care is based on our passion and experience for delivering the best service possible.
 If you have questions about caring for a loved one and would like to speak to us in person, please don’t hesitate to get in touch using our contact form.
 Alternatively, head to our advice centre for helpful articles such as questions to ask when looking for home nursing and more.